0x68302A/merOS-virt/README.md

 ---
 ### IMPORTANT NOTES:
-	Being a highly experimental, actively maintained project- No security guarantee is provided.
+	Being an actively developed, actively maintained project- No security guarantee is provided.
 	Bugs are to be expected, implementations ( secure-critical or not ) may be broken.
 	And as always, security issues may arise from within the selected frameworks used- no matter how widely adopted, or thoroughly tested they be.